 The CE requirements for subsequent renewals includes: 30 hours of CE by the date listed on your license.
 Three of these hours must be the prescribed Washington core course and 24 hours may be any elective CE course.

 There are many things to look for in real estate school when researching how to get your broker’s license in the state of Washington.
 Does the school or institution have a high percentage rate of students passing the state exam?
-Are they state approved and nationally accredited?
+Are their courses state approved?
 Your state exam will consist of a “state section” and a “national section.”
 This means the school needs to be approved on both the state and federal levels for education content and practices.

 Is the course content material current, relevant and up-to-date?
 Make sure the school is familiar with what’s going to be on the state exam and how to best prepare you for it.
 Can you take your Washington state broker license education requirements online?
 This can be very helpful for people with busy schedules and full-time jobs.